EasyCam/SoftBox/README.md

 # SoftBox

-SoftBox is a tool for photographer to use Screen as a light box.
-This is also an extreme exercise of PyQt.
-I am really a idiot on programming.
-So just don't give any attention please.
+SoftBox is a tool for photographer to use screen as a light box.
+This is also an extreme exercise of PySide6.

 ## Installation